2nd nor'easter rips through NY area, brings thundersnow

 New York Governor Andrew Cuomo banned tractor-trailers on the New York State Thruway from the Syracuse area to New York City.
 Cuomo said state troopers will ticket any violators.Commuters are advised to use mass transit where possible.

-Related: What you need to know about mass transit, traveling during the nor'easter

 The first nor'easter hit five days ago, and power outages were prevalent in Westchester County and across New Jersey even before the second storm arrived.

 Downed trees blocked the restoration efforts, leaving crews scrambling before the next round of dangerous weather.

 New Jersey Governor Phil Murphy issued a state of emergency, and hundreds of crews continued to work to clear trees and repair power lines across the Garden State.

-The new storm left more than 125,000 utility customers without power in New Jersey by late afternoon Wednesday.
+The state's major utilities reported more than 300,000 customers without power by Wednesday night.

 "The worst is yet to come," said Murphy after visiting various parts of the state.
 "We worry about outages.
 We're already digging out from a very frustrating hole from the weekend storm."